theupscale/maektwain.github.io/_posts/2014-07-27-all-the-math-you-will-ever-need.markdown

 self evidentary that why they came into first place, god gave us natural number man invented the whole number,integers, and other so forth,

 The patterns in mathematics is everywhere in the basics, on the top too,if you see arithmetic rules which are:
-Commutativity: It states that no matter what orders you add or multiply two digits the result is same,
+Associativity: It states that no matter what orders you add or multiply two digits the result is same,

 The INTERNATIONAL NUMBER SYSTEM VS INDIAN NUMBER SYSTEM

-Fairly International is easy i dont why but it is
+Fair enough, International is easy i dont why but it is

 TenCrore=Hundred Million
 Crore=TenMillion